xiaokaizhou/dart-mcp/pkgs/dart_mcp/README.md

-To implement a client, import `package:dart_mcp/client.dart` and extend the `MCPClient` class, or directly call its constructor with a `ClientImplementation` if you aren't implementing any "capabilities".
+To implement a client, import `package:dart_mcp/client.dart` and extend the `MCPClient` class, or directly call its constructor with a `Implementation` if you aren't implementing any "capabilities".

 For each specific MCP capability your client supports, there is a corresponding mixin that you can use (`RootsSupport`, `SamplingSupport`, etc).
 Each mixin has